Frooastside/wakanim-api/README.md

 `uVar6` Got initialized in the first section of the function and is of the type `uint64`. `(**(code **)(*param_9 + 0x30))` also looks complicated but is actually just a fancy way to say: "give me the function at an offset of 0x30 of `param_9` (the JNI environment as we found out earlier)".
 You might ask: "what function is at an offset of 0x30?".
 That's a good question, and the answer can again be found in the JNI specifications:

-> [!QUOTE]
 > Each function is accessible at a fixed offset through the _JNIEnv_ argument.
 The _JNIEnv_ type is a pointer to a structure storing all JNI function pointers.
 >
 > The VM initializes the function table, as shown by [Code Example 4-1](https://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp2556).

-That means you can just take the offset, as an example we take the 0x30 from above, convert it to decimal (48), device it by 8 (6), and just take the 7th (don't forget counting from 0) function from the [[JNI specification - functions|functions object]], in this case `FindClass`.
+That means you can just take the offset, as an example we take the 0x30 from above, convert it to decimal (48), device it by 8 (6), and just take the 7th (don't forget counting from 0) function from the [JNI specification](./jni_spec.c), in this case `FindClass`.

 So in the end, we can simplify the code from above into: